TNP gets an exclusive peek behind the curtains of & Juliet at Sands Theatre

 Expect to hear some of the most iconic songs, including Since U Been Gone, Roar, Baby One More Time and larger than Life in this remix of Shakespeare's most famous love story.

-Prices for tickets range from $68 to $238 and TNP readers can enjoy an exclusive 20 per cent off all ticket categories for all performances at this link.
+Admission: $68 to $238 from Marina Bay Sands (str.sg/io2H) and Sistic (str.sg/io2V).
+TNP readers can enjoy a 20 per cent discount from now until the end of the show’s run at str.sg/iS3m.

 Get The New Paper on your phone with the free TNP app.
 Download from the Apple App Store or Google Play Store now